EvertonSA/gke-bootstrapper/README.md

 You now have stablish a development process along your development team.
 This includes branch stategy, tags, deployments strategy, integration testing and so on.
 Things can go wild in this step.
 I will try to sumarize my ideas of a good effort/productivity process.
-You like it or not, the envirolment is ready for you to play around and allign the best strategy that fits for you.
+The envirolment is ready for you to play around and allign the best strategy that fits for you.

 My major dev2prod process idea is: